 Press form the power-up screen, then highlight Interface Settings and press to enter the submenu (see Table 3-17).
-Highlight Baudrate and press for the highlight XON / XOFF and press for Light the desired option and press for to save, then press for power-up or for to apply the changes (without saving for power-up) and exit.
+Highlight Baudrate and press for the highlight XON / XOFF and press for power-up or for to apply the changes (without saving for power-up) and exit.